-The Company uses molten sulfur at its phosphates concentrates plants to produce sulfuric acid primarily for use in its production of phosphoric acid.
+The Company uses the molten sulfur at its phosphates concentrates plants to produce sulfuric acid for use in its production of phosphoric acid.
+The Company purchases most of this sulfur from North American oil and natural gas refiners who are required to remove or recover sulfur during the refining process.
 The Company owns and operates sulfur terminals in Houston, Texas and Riverview, Florida.
-The Company also leases terminal space in Tampa, Florida, and Houston and Beaumont, Texas.
-The Company owns two ocean-going barges and contract for operation of another ocean-going vessel that transport molten sulfur from the Texas terminals to Tampa and then onward by truck to its Florida phosphate plants.
-In addition, the Company owns a 50% equity interest in Gulf Sulphur Services Ltd., LLLP (Gulf Sulphur Services), which is operated by its joint venture partner.
+The Company also leases terminal space in Tampa, Florida and Galveston and Beaumont, Texas.
+It also owns two ocean-going barges and contract for operation of another ocean-going vessel that transport molten sulfur from the Texas terminals to Tampa and then onward by truck to its Florida phosphate plants.
+In addition, the Company owns a 50% equity interest in Gulf Sulphur Services Ltd. LLLP (Gulf Sulphur Services), which is operated by its joint venture partner.